add2cal/docs/src/recipes/event-website.md

 **Good news!** 🥳

-With every event on Add to Calendar PRO, you automatically receive a dedicated landingpage.
+With every event on Add to Calendar PRO, you automatically receive a dedicated landing page.

 This is mainly for easy sharing of your event, but it can be customized and extended to become your main event website!